aws-samples/amazon-k8s-node-drainer/README.md

 ```

 You may now create the mapping to the IAM role created when deploying the Drainer function.
-You can find this role by checking the CloudFormation stack created by the `sam deploy`
+You can find this role by checking the `DrainerRole` output of the CloudFormation stack created by the `sam deploy`
-command above (the role is named `DrainerFunctionRole`).
-Run the `kubectl edit -n kube-system configmap/aws-auth`
-command and add the following `yaml`:
+command above.
+Run `kubectl edit -n kube-system configmap/aws-auth` and add the following `yaml`:

 ```yaml
 mapRoles: |